dwabare/blackbear.io/README.md

 We use the information we collect for the following purposes:

-To send SMS messages related to upcoming car club events, meetups, and other updates.
+To send SMS messages related to upcoming Live Free or Die 401 club events, meetups, and other updates.

 To provide you with important information and reminders about events.